Know your registrar, don’t get duped!

 Is it true that your website won't work if the domain expires?
 Yes.
 Is paying this bill going to prevent that?
 No. These scammers make it sound like they have control of your domain name, but what they are trying to do is have you transfer your domain name to them at a higher than average cost, so you are locked in to paying them every year.

 Another scam that starts the same way is about having your domain name on a registry list, kind of like a phone book listing for the internet; that is also bogus.
+Sometimes marketed as "Marketing Services" -- you pay them money and they do nothing but keep your money.

 Recently we have been hearing from our customers that they are receiving bills in the paper mail and by email to renew their domain name, and whether they should pay it.
 A couple told us they already had, and so we shouldn't bill them for it.
 Very likely, if you paid one of those bills, you were scammed, and may not ever see that money again.